PufferFinance/UniFi/l1-contracts/docs/registration.md

-# Operator Registration Process
+# Registering to UniFi AVS

-The following sequence diagram illustrates the process of an operator registering with the UniFi AVS manager.
+## Registering an Operator
 ```mermaid
 sequenceDiagram
     autonumber